 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-The Consumer Credit Protection Act is federal legislation that provides legal protection of consumers against creditors.
+The Consumer Credit Protection Act is federal legislation that provides legal protection for consumers against creditors.

 The Consumer Credit Protection Act (CCPA) was created to protect consumers from creditors.
-Its goal is to provide maximum transparency to consumers and to close the knowledge gap, making financial concepts easy to understand and accessible for everyone.
-Additionally, it aims to prevent discrimination from lenders when considering an application for credit.
+Its goal is to provide maximum transparency to consumers and close the knowledge gap, making financial concepts easy to understand and accessible for everyone.
+Additionally, it aims to prevent lenders from discriminating against anyone applying for credit.

 - Debt collection